QuestMetal/FileMaker/FileMakerDoc.md

 Loss Gain Summary by Employee is a summary of Loss / Gain by employee broken down by month for the fiscal year ( based on report dates )
 Loss/Gain is the detail section listing all the Loss/Gain orders, credit notes and adjustments separated by sales person.

 The troi file plugin for FileMaker is required to be able to generate the report.
-See plugin installation.
+The script will check for and if need be will install it automatically.

 1. Main Menu click Reports
 2. Click on the Binder tab